MylesLandais/obsidian-sync/ITIL v4 foundations.md

 	- Know who is being served and what is truly of value to consumer.
 	- Customer Experiance (CX) / User Experiance (UX) **Start where you are**
-	- consider what is already being leveraged, and *avoid starting over*
+	- Current state, Investigating what is already being leveraged, and *avoid starting over*
-	- Measuring through direct observation
+	- Measuring through direct *observation*
 **Progress iteratively with feedback**
 	- Not everything happens at once
-	- Small iterations are easier to manage
+	- Small iterations are easier to manage, avoid ‘analysis paralysis’
 	- Leverage feedback loop and evalutation cycles **Collaborate and promote visibility**
 	- Engaged stackholders and avoid organizational silos
-	- Unexpected sources can lead to creative solutions **Think and work holistically**
+	- Unexpected sources can lead to creative solutions
+	- critical analysis activites, understanding workflow.
+**Think and work holistically**
 	- end-to-end service delivery
 **Keep it simple and practical**